 The situation is worse in Africa, Asia, and some parts of South America, since access to affordable healthcare is limited.
 In developing countries with rapidly aging populations — like China and India, the burden of chronic kidney diseases is projected to increase disproportionately [1, 2].

-In middle-income countries, the cost of treatment (including dialysis and transplantation) contributes a huge financial burden to the majority.
-Many people could simply not afford the price, and the continued use of outdated diagnostic workflows creates a separate burden of undiagnosed, untreated kidney failure.
+In middle-income countries, the cost of treatment (including dialysis and transplants) contributes a financial strain on the healthcare system.
+Many patients struggle to afford the cost of treatment, and the continued use of outdated diagnostic workflows creates a separate burden of undiagnosed, untreated kidney failure.

-Surprisingly, the USA is not spared: Treatment costs for chronic kidney disease alone reportedly exceeded $79 billion in 2016, a 23% increase from 2015.
-It consumes approximately 7% of the total Medicare budget to cater to about 1% of the insured population—from an economic standpoint, this is a developing disaster [2,3].
+Treatment costs for chronic kidney disease in the United States alone reportedly exceeded $79 billion in 2016, a 23% increase from 2015.
+It consumes approximately 7% of the total Medicare budget, while catering to about 1% of the insured population—from an economic standpoint, this is unsustainable in the long run [2,3].

-This article discusses how VExUS, an innovative approach to fluid management, optimizes nephrology care in modern medicine and lowers the global burden of chronic kidney diseases.
+This article discusses how VExUS, an innovative approach to hemodynamic assessment, may help optimize nephrology care in modern medicine and may make an impact on the global burden of chronic kidney disease.

 Key Takeaways: